Guidelines for people with cancer

 - If you notice a change in your health between the time of the call and your scheduled appointment, tell your health care team.

 Presence of symptoms on the day of the appointment

 If you have symptoms of COVID-19, you must inform the health care staff immediately.
 Appropriate precautions will be taken in accordance with the recommended prevention rules.

 Accompanying a patient to an appointment

-For patients 18 years of age or older, the number of people who accompany them must be limited in order to keep staff and other patients safe.
-People are allowed to accompany the patient if their presence is required for medical reasons (for example, if assistance is needed due to cognitive impairment or for mobility or hygiene) or if their presence is authorized by your health care team.
+The number of people who accompanying the patient must be limited in order to keep staff and other patients safe.
+People are allowed to accompany the patient if their presence is required for medical reasons (for example, if assistance is needed due to a cognitive impairment or for mobility or hygiene) or if their presence is authorized by the health care team.
 People are not allowed to accompany the patient into the treatment room.

 Side effects of your treatment

 It is very important to inform your health care team if you experience any side effects after a treatment.
 Most importantly, do not hesitate to consult if you ever have unusual symptoms.
 It is vital to continue to take care of your physical and mental health during the pandemic.
 For more information on medical consultations, go to the page If you need a consultation during the COVID-19 pandemic.

 If you have COVID-19

 If you have contracted COVID-19, ask your health care team what happens next.
 Depending on your situation, your treatments may be changed or stopped until you have two negative test results.